Sim2Real

 An external API client must keep publishing this heartbeat while it wants to use API authority.

-The message contains a Header and a monotonically updated sequence.
+The message contains a Header and a sequence value that must keep changing.

-The node treats the heartbeat as invalid when updates stop for longer than api_mode_heartbeat_timeout.
+The node treats the heartbeat as invalid when sequence does not change within api_heartbeat_timeout.

 The default timeout is 0.2 seconds.